 After living in France for five years – or less in some cases – you can apply for French citizenship.

-If you want to live in France long term or even permanently, you may be eligible to apply for French permanent residence or French citizenship after five years of living in France, although this time is reduced in certain cases such as being married to or a parent of a French national.
+If you want to live in France long term or even permanently, you may be eligible to apply for French permanent residence or French citizenship after five years of living in France.
+This time reduces in certain cases such as marriage to or a parent of a French national.

 Whether you choose French citizenship or French permanent residence, both options allow you to continue living in France long-term, although some important differences exist between the two that can help you decide which is the best option.
 Find out the conditions and what you need to know to apply for French citizenship or French permanent residency.